iotaledger/access-server/README.md

 ```

 **Warning ⚠️**
-If you want to try out the [Access Mobile Client](https://github.com/iotaledger/access-mobile-client) and the [Access Policy Store](https://github.com/iotaledger/access-policy-store), make sure you check out tag `v0.1.0` before you proceed any further:
+If you want to try out the [Access Mobile Client](https://github.com/iotaledger/access-mobile-client) and the [Access Policy Store](https://github.com/iotaledger/access-policy-store), make sure you check out tag `v0.1.0-alpha` of this repository before you proceed any further:
 ```
-$ git checkout tags/v0.1.0
+$ git checkout tags/v0.1.0-alpha
 ```
 If you choose to build from `master` or `develop`, beware that you are about to build a **Work-In-Progress**.
 You are invited to investigate and help us fix the build and runtime errors you will likely encounter.